Kelvin Trimper Scholarship

 • Applicability of the initiative to South Australia or the National Electricity Market.

-• The number of customers that would benefit the knowledge and the diversity of these consumers.
+• The number of customers that would benefit from the knowledge and diversity of these consumers.

 • Alignment with the priorities of SA Power Networks and Energy Consumers Australia.